db4rnR/aureuserp/.ai/guidelines/comprehensive-testing-guide.md

 ## Plugin-Specific Testing

-Each plugin in AureusERP has unique functionality and requirements that need to be considered when writing tests.
+Each plugin has unique functionality and requirements that need to be considered when writing tests.
 The [Plugin-Specific Testing Guidelines](plugin-testing-guidelines.md) document provides guidelines for testing specific plugins.

 ## Test Examples

-The [Test Examples](test-examples.md) document provides examples for each test type and category in the AureusERP testing framework.
+The [Test Examples](test-examples.md) document provides examples for each test type and category in the testing framework.
 These examples can be used as templates when writing new tests.

 ## Test Coverage

-AureusERP aims to maintain a minimum of 70% code coverage across the codebase.
+The project aims to maintain a minimum of 70% code coverage across the codebase.
 Test coverage is measured using Pest's coverage reporting tools and is integrated into the CI/CD pipeline.

 For more information on test coverage requirements and tools, see the [Test Coverage Guidelines](test-coverage.md) document.